Cloudflare Workers Guide: Master Serverless Edge Computing

 Cloudflare Workers are serverless functions that run on Cloudflare's global edge network, bringing computation closer to your users for improved performance and reduced latency.
+With 300+ edge locations worldwide, Workers provide unmatched global distribution for developers and architects building modern web applications.

 If you're new to Cloudflare Workers, start with our introduction to what Workers are.
 For a detailed comparison with traditional serverless platforms, see our Workers vs AWS Lambda guide.
+To learn about the Wrangler CLI development workflow, check our development and deployment guide.

 1. Request